avabellaw/my-recipe/readme.md

 For the mapping out the database structure, [I created an entity relationship diagram using Lucid.app](https://lucid.app/documents/view/b86f4c01-76f8-480c-be3f-36c04e2dae36)

+Data structure explained:

 * users
-    * User includes the Flask mixin UserMixin to manage users.
+    * Includes columns from the Flask mixin UserMixin for login_manager.
 * recipes
     * Contains 2 foreign keys:
         * User ID - The user who created the recipe as a foreign key.